Skip to main content

 }

-The logic to manually parse and validate a transaction isn't terribly straightforward and may be found in the go-spacemesh VM code.
+The logic to manually parse and validate a transaction may be found in the go-spacemesh VM code.

 Types

-As mentioned above Spacemesh implements native account abstraction: all accounts are represented by precompiled smart contracts known as "templates."
-There are no EOAs (keypair-controlled accounts).
+As mentioned above, Spacemesh implements native account abstraction: all accounts are represented by precompiled smart contracts known as "templates."
+There are no EOAs (i.e., accounts controlled by key pairs).

-• SingleSig wallet: emulates an EOA.
-Supports two methods, Spawn and Spend.
+• Single-sig wallet: emulates an EOA and supports two methods, Spawn and Spend.

-Once a transaction has been decoded as above its type may be parsed by looking at the template and method fields.
-Here's a legend for mainnet transactions:
+Once a transaction has been decoded as above, its type may be parsed by looking at the template and method fields.
+Here is a legend for mainnet transactions:

 • SingleSig spawn: template sm1qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqg56ypy7, method 0 (or unset)